dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 **Pro tip**: negotiate a learning "Friday".
 Approach your manager and propose that every Friday, you will use some hours to learn something new.
 It can be a theoretical aspect of software development or different technology.
 They will most likely say yes :)

-## 2. Leave "awkwardness" at the door:
+## 2. Leave "awkwardness" at the door

 Communication is still one of the most is underrated skills in software engineering.
 Probably due to the long-lasting cliche of programmers being "awkward and grumpy".